bernedom/bernedom.github.io/_posts/2019-01-08-a-good-product-vision.md

  * Can it evolve without falling apart?
  * Are you commited to work towards it?
 Can you work towards it on a day-to-day basis?

-If you can answer the questions wit a definitive "yes" good!
-See wher it leads to.
+If you can answer the questions with a definitive "yes" good!
+See where it leads to.
 If not, get your vision through another iteration add what's missing and take away what's obvious or superflous.

+ ---
+[^1]:Actually this is true for any product in development, not just software.